Thomas R. McCarthy

 Thomas Rutherford McCarthy (November 30, 1933 – July 21, 2016) was an American thoroughbred racehorse owner and trainer from Louisville, Kentucky, best known for the 2009 Blue Grass Stakes winner and Kentucky Derby runner, General Quarters.
 From a racing family, his grandfather was a jockey in Ireland and both his father and uncle trained horses at racetracks in New England.

 McCarthy had been a racehorse owner and sometimes trainer since 1960 and was unique in the racing industry in that he did all the work of maintaining and conditioning his horses.
-He is also a former high school teacher and school principal.
 On May 30, 2008, McCarthy claimed General Quarters for $20,000 out of a maiden race at Churchill Downs.
 He would later turn down million dollar offers for the horse, telling the TVG Network interviewer "you don't sell a dream."

+He graduated from Union College, Barbourville KY and from the University of Louisville.
+Upon receiving a degree in biology, he served in the U.S. Army.
+He then spent 34 years in the Jefferson County School Public System in Louisville as a science teacher, counselor and principal at Seneca High School, Durrett and Valley High Schools.
+Upon retirement, he returned to training thoroughbred horses; he worked as a trainer until May, 2016.

+His high school was Norwich (CT) Free Academy, class of 1952.
+He later received the Norwich Native Son Award in 2010.

-McCarthy died on July 21, 2016 in Louisville, Kentucky due to melanoma.
+McCarthy died on July 21, 2016, in Louisville, Kentucky, due to melanoma.